Skip to content

 To save the world from the Vampire invasion, Doctor Strange had to give Doctor Victor Von Doom his title as Sorcerer Supreme.
 After that, Latveria’s leader retreated to his country.
 Months passed without any news, but the wait just ended: Doctor Doom, Earth’s Sorcerer Supreme, has magically taken over every broadcast medium on the planet and declared himself Emperor of the World — the ruler of a new United Latveria!

 Leaders of the World complied, but Earth’s heroes are not so easily manipulated.
 The resistance is forming, but will they succeed in stopping Doom’s machinations?
 The answers will come, written by Fantastic Four author Ryan North and artist R. B. Silva in their “One World Under Doom” limited series.
-Of course, it would not be a Marvel event if the story was confined to one book.
+Of course, it would not be a Marvel event if the story were confined to one book.
 Everybody is affected by this power shift.

 Read More »One World Under Doom Reading Order, a new Dark era in the Marvel Comics Universe